The number of reserved values determines the number of values in the sequence that the

 task caches at one time during each task run.

-When multiple Sequence Generator transformations use the same shared sequence, multiple instances of the shared sequence can exist at the same time.
+When multiple Sequence transformations use the same shared sequence, multiple instances of the shared sequence can exist at the same time.
 To avoid generating duplicate values, reserve a range of sequence values for each mapping by configuring the number of reserved values.

 For example, you configure a shared sequence as follows: Number of Reserved Values = 1000, Initial Value = 1, Increment By = 1.
 Two mappings use the shared sequence.
 When the first